-In other words, the tank doesn’t have enough good bacteria to contend with all the ammonia the fish are adding to the water via digestion and the excretion.
+In other words, the tank doesn’t have enough good bacteria to contend with all the ammonia the fish are adding to the water via digestion and excretion.

 By the time they test their water after a water change, the ammonia levels have already risen because the bacteria that would typically combat the substance is absent.

 For instance, water conditioners like Seachem prime and Amquel do not remove ammonia.
 They merely neutralize its toxicity, converting it into a harmless form.

 As such, if you test for ammonia shortly after using water conditioners, don’t be too shocked if the ammonia levels are seemingly unchanged.

-How does this relate to water changes?
-Water conditioners do not stop at turning ammonia into harmless ammonium.
+Well, water conditioners do not stop at turning ammonia into harmless ammonium.
 You can also use them to eliminate chlorine and chloramine, mainly if your water came from a tap.

 Suppose you just performed a water change to remove ammonia.
 In that case, an effort to eliminate the chlorine and chloramines from the tank using specific water conditioners will only succeed in introducing more ammonia.

 But, as was mentioned above, your test kit won’t differentiate between harmful and harmless ammonia.
 It will merely inform you that, despite your water change, you still have ammonia.

 3. Deep Cleaning

 However, there is such a thing as cleaning a tank a little too thoroughly.
 The bacteria that remove ammonia are found in the substrate and filter media.

 Therefore, if you clean the filter media and the substrate a little too efficiently, you could remove this bacteria, allowing the ammonia in the tank to run rampant.

 Some people understand the importance of allowing the bacteria in their filter to thrive.
 They know that they shouldn’t replace their filter material unless it is absolutely necessary.

-In other words, you will return the filter to its rightful place after a water change without realizing that it no longer holds the bacteria needed to combat ammonia.
+In other words, you will return the filter to its place without realizing that it no longer holds the bacteria needed to combat ammonia.